Wynn Everett

-Life and career
+Early life and education

-Everett was born in Atlanta, Georgia.
-She grew up in Dunwoody and Cumming, Georgia.
-She attended Forsyth Central High School.
-Her junior year, she played the lead role in a One Act Competition production of Children of a Lesser God, for which she won Georgia State Best Actress.
-She won Miss Homecoming before graduating with a Bachelor of Arts in Communication and a minor in Theatre from Auburn University in 2000.
-She is an alumna of Alpha Gamma Delta women's fraternity.
+Wynn Everett was born in Atlanta, Georgia on October 26, 1978, the daughter of Ed and Avis Everett.
+She grew up in Dunwoody and Cumming, Georgia, and attended Forsyth Central High School.
+Her junior year, she played the lead role in a one-act competition production of Children of a Lesser God, for which she won Georgia State Best Actress.